shubhamd99/kotlin-android-development/README.md

 3. Click Build -> Rebuild Project
 4. Sometimes you have to Clear cache by File -> Invalidate Caches / Restart

+#### Jetpack
+Jetpack is a suite of libraries to help developers follow best practices, reduce boilerplate code, and write code that works consistently across Android versions and devices so that developers can focus on the code they care about.
+Jetpack is a suite of libraries to help developers follow best practices, reduce boilerplate code, and write code that works consistently across Android versions and devices so that developers can focus on the code they care about.
+Allow apps to run on all Android platform versions.
+Backward compatibility.
+Enhances process of app development.
+Better testability.

+#### MVP (Model View Presenter)
+MVP (Model View Presenter) pattern is a derivative from the well known MVC (Model View Controller), and one of the most popular patterns to organize the presentation layer in Android Applications.

+The MVP pattern allows separating the presentation layer from the logic so that everything about how the UI works is agnostic from how we represent it on screen.

+For an application to be easily extensible and maintainable, we need to define well-separated layers.
+MVP makes views independent from our data source.
+We divide the application into at least three different layers, which lets us test them independently.
+With MVP we take most of the logic out from the activities so that we can test it without using instrumentation tests.

 #### Data Binding
 The Data Binding Library is a support library that allows you to bind UI components in your layouts to data sources in your app using a declarative format rather than programmatically.